Nature works in mysterious ways. As it turns out, that chocolate craving may be our body’s innate wisdom at work.

 The Japanese researchers conducted a three-part chocolate study that included cell tests, animal experiments, and human trials.

 In the cell studies they found that cocoa extract inhibited the flu from taking hold in canine kidney cells.
 The cells had been infected with human influenza A (H1N1, H3N2) and B viruses, as well as avian flu viruses (H5N1, H5N9).

 In the animal trial, mice were given cocoa extract for four days before being infected with the flu virus.
 The cocoa extract had a preventative effect and significantly improved survival times of the mice.

 The daily dose of cocoa for the mice was equivalent to a human drinking two to three cups of a 10 percent cocoa solution.
 In other words, the amounts were close to what a person might normally drink in a cup of hot chocolate.

 Then, the researchers tested their findings in humans.
 They divided 123 people into two groups.
 Both groups were vaccinated against the influenza A (H1N1) virus.

-The fact that cocoa consumption significantly increased NK cell activity compared to the control group suggests that drinking cocoa may inhibit influenza virus infection by stimulating natural immunity and therefore confer real-world protection against the onset of the flu.
+The fact that cocoa consumption significantly increased NK cells compared to the control group suggests that drinking cocoa may inhibit influenza virus infection by stimulating natural immunity and therefore confer real world protection against onset of the flu.

 How Does Chocolate Work Against the Flu?